justinwlin/Neural-Network/README.md

 3. [Neural Network Using Python and Numpy](https://github.com/justinwlin/Neural-Network/tree/master/Neural_Network_Numpy)
     - In order to prove I had an proficient understanding of neural networks, I worked by myself to implement from scratch a neural network with 1 input layer, 2 hidden layer, and 1 output layer using Python and the Numpy math library for matrix calculations.
-    - Applied concepts from gradient descent, feed-forward and backpropogation, and matrix math to build a supervised learning neural network model.
+    - Applied concepts such as gradient descent, feed-forward and backpropogation to build a supervised learning neural network model.

 4. [Flappy Bird NeuroEvolution](https://github.com/justinwlin/Neural-Network/tree/master/FlappyBird_Neural_Network)
     - Code that I wrote following [Daniel Shiffman Youtube Tutorial Series](https://youtu.be/c6y21FkaUqw) to use neural network and genetic algorithm to evolve a "bird" to play flappy bird.